SRCF/docs/content/reference/timeout/tos.md

 reasons, the raw files are retained indefinitely after the meeting.
 This policy is likely to change in the future as technology evolves.

 By default, recordings are not publicly accessible.
-The room\'s hosts may make the recording public and share with others directly via our platform or as downloaded files.
+The room's hosts may make the recording public and share with others directly via our platform or as downloaded files.
 If a recording is made public via our platform, anyone with the url can access the recording.